metada/funrender/README.md

   appRender()
 ```

 It is the simple doto list application.
-In code you can see working with state.
+You can see working with a state in the code.

 The fourth example (http://localhost:8090/?fourth) shows how to use async functions for virtual elements creation.